 - fMRI Gets Improved: New Ways to fMRI

 This is a fictional treatment of the concept of first person knowledge.
-It is a short story from the collection of short stories titled: "Nine Hundred Grandmothers
+It is a short story from a collection of short stories by R. A. Lafferty titled: "Nine Hundred Grandmothers."

 - Simile, Metaphor, Analogy: Differences and Similarities